Real-Time Chat

 Loading message history

 When the WebSocket connects, the hotsock.connected message provides connectionId and connectionSecret credentials.
-After subscribing to the channel, the client uses these credentials to call the Client HTTP API's connection/listMessages endpoint to load stored chat messages:
+After subscribing to the channel, the client uses these credentials to call the Client HTTP API's connection/listMessages endpoint to load stored chat messages and their reactions:

 hotsockClient.bind("hotsock.connected", (message) => {